Otto Demus

 Otto Demus (born St. Pölten, Austria, 1902; died Vienna, 17 November 1990) was an Austrian art historian and Byzantinist.
 He is considered a member of the Vienna School of Art History.

 Between 1921 and 1928, Demus studied art history at the University of Vienna under Josef Strzygowski, receiving his Ph.D. summa cum laude.
 In the following years Demus travelled throughout Greece, photographing the mosaics of its Byzantine churches in color, a project that resulted in his first major publication, Byzantine mosaics in Greece (1931), written together with Ernst Diez.
 He also worked for Austria's historical preservation service, documenting and restoring the medieval monuments of Carinthia.
-In 1936 he returned to Vienna, and defended his Habilitation the following year.
-Armed with this necessary qualification, Demus began to lecture on the history at the University of Vienna.
+In 1936 he returned to Vienna, and defended his habilitation the following year.
+With this necessary qualification, Demus began to lecture on the history at the University of Vienna.

 Following the Anschluss in 1938, Demus decided to leave Austria, now under Nazi control, and emigrated to Great Britain in 1939, where he found employment as a librarian at the Warburg Institute and as a lecturer at the Courtauld Institute of Art.
-Due to his Austrian background, in 1940 he was interned and sent to Canada for a brief period as a prisoner of war, after which he returned to Britain.
+Due to his Austrian background, in 1940 he was interned and sent to Canada for a brief period as a civilian internee, after which he returned to Britain.
 The main scholarly fruits of his British years were his highly influential essay on middle Byzantine mosaic programs, Byzantine mosaic decoration (1947), and his foundational study of the Mosaics of Norman Sicily (1949).

 In 1946 Demus returned to Austria, accepting a position as president of the newly organized Bundesdenkmalamt (Federal Monuments Office), a post he would occupy for nearly twenty years.
 He was a frequent fellow at Dumbarton Oaks in Washington, which allowed him time to continue his studies in Byzantine art.
+There he worked along with Kurt Weitzmann, Ernst Kitzinger, Hugo Buchthal and James H. Stubblebine.
 These researches resulted in a study of The church at San Marco in Venice: history, architecture, sculpture (1960).
 In 1963, Demus was appointed Professor of art history at the University of Vienna, which he and the manuscript specialist Otto Pächt turned into a "Mekka der Mittelalterkunstgeschichte" ("a mecca for medieval art history").